IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 This `set_owner()` function will change the owner of a particular marble.
 It takes in an array of strings input argument and returns `nil` if successful.
-Within the array the first index should have the name of the marble which is also the key in the key/value pair.
+Within the array the first index should have the id of the marble which is also the key in the key/value pair.
-We first need to retrieve the current marble struct.
+We first need to retrieve the current marble struct by using this id.
 This is done with `stub.GetState(marble_id)` and then unmarshal it into a marble structure with `json.Unmarshal(marbleAsBytes, &res)`.
-From there we can index into the structure with `res.Owner.Username` and overwrite the marble's owner with the new username and company.
+From there we can index into the structure with `res.Owner.Id` and overwrite the marble's owner with the new owners Id.
 Next we Marshal the structure back up so that we can use `stub.PutState()` to overwrite the marble with its new attributes.

 Let’s take 1 step up and look at how this chaincode was called from our node.js app.